pandas-dev/pandas/web/pandas/community/ecosystem.md

 * unit testable
 * integration testing friendly
 * documentation friendly
-* transformation logic is reuseable, as it is decoupled from the context of where it is used.
+* transformation logic is reusable, as it is decoupled from the context of where it is used.
-* integrateable with runtime data quality checks.
+* integratable with runtime data quality checks.

 This helps one to scale your pandas code base, at the same time, keeping maintenance costs low.